-The United States continues to slowly gain momentum from the recession of 2008 with GDP of 1.6 percent for 2016, a decrease compared to 2015 which reported GDP of 2.6 percent.
-The GDP was reported to have risen 1.9 percent over the fourth quarter of 2016.
-The deceleration of GDP from 2015 to 2016 reflected a reduction in private inventory investment, a deceleration in personal consumption expenditures, a downturn in nonresidential fixed investment and reductions in state and local government spending.
-Published unemployment rates have remain slightly below the 5% range and many experts forecast that it will stabilize at the current levels.
+The United States continues to slowly gain momentum from the recession of 2008 with GDP of 2.4 percent for 2015, identical to the rate recorded in 2014.
+The GDP was reported to have risen only 0.7% over the fourth quarter of 2015 largely reflecting slower sales of durable goods, a weaker trade picture caused by the strong dollar and slower business investment and accumulation of inventories.
+Published unemployment rates have remained in the 5% range and many experts forecast that it will decline in 2016.
 There seems to be concern with the increase in long-term unemployment, high involuntary part-time employment and meager increases of wages and salaries.
 With the decreasing unemployment rates many people agree wages increases are likely to follow.
 Job gains in the office-using employment sector, professional & business services, financial activities and information, continue to outpace broader job gains and that could be favorable for the commercial real estate segment.
 Vacancy rates for commercial real estate continued to tighten.
 Rental rates have increased in many primary and secondary markets.

-During 2016, existing home sales were the best in a decade and housing prices have increased as demand outpaced supply.
-On the supply side there has been an increase in housing starts which increased 4.9 percent in 2016.
+During 2015, existing home sales reached their highest level since November 2009 and housing prices have increased as demand outpaced supply.
+On the supply side there has been an increase in housing starts and building permits.
 Residential housing has continued to recover, supported by job growth.
-However, the U.S. homeownership rate is the lowest in more than fifty years as rising prices put buying out of reach for many renters.
+The market for start-up home owners has not recovered much but should improve as wage growth picks up but could be hindered by increases in interest rates.

-Political instability in the U.S. and Europe, the significance of the U.S. Dollar in the global economy, the size of the U.S. debt and uncertainty of servicing such debt seems to be the biggest concern for continued economic recovery.
+The significance of the U.S. Dollar in the global economy, the volatility of the price of oil, the size of the U.S. debt and uncertainty of servicing such debt seems to be the biggest concern for continued economic recovery.
 The impact of the current global market instability and recent slowdown in economies of China, Asia and Europe and the ability of certain European Union countries to continue to service their sovereign debt obligations are inherently unpredictable and could adversely affect the U.S. and global financial markets and economic conditions.